fun-cqrs/fun-cqrs/README.md

 ## Documentation

-!!!
-ATTENTION !!! - Documentation is out-of-date as we are in the process of relasing 1.0.0.

-The documentation is published [here](http://www.funcqrs.io).

-There is also a sample application under fun-cqrs/samples/raffle (up-to-date).
+There is a sample application under fun-cqrs/samples/raffle (up-to-date).

 You can also watch these two videos to better understand the philosophy behind Fun.CQRS.